 Rattanakosin Island and Rattanakosin Era

 Rattanakosin has two meanings.
 Rattanakosin Island is the very foundation area of modern Bangkok in a slope of the eastern banks of Chao Phraya River.
 It's an artificial island, which is bordered by the river and an artificial canal.
 Rattanakosin is therefore the historical center of the city with the Grand Palace compound, a large number of buddhist temples and many other historical buildings.
 The term roots in the Sanskrit word 'ratnakosindra', means 'Indras Jewel'.

-The move from Thonburi at the Chao Phraya's western bank to Rattanakosin was reasoned with an enhanced safety.
+The move of the Siamese capital from Thonburi at the Chao Phraya's western bank to Rattanakosin was reasoned with an enhanced safety.
 The Siamese' arch enemy, the Burmese, would have to cross the river first in case of an attack.
 However, the trauma of the downfall of Ayutthaya didn't repeat; the Burmese power faded away in the 19th century in the wars with Britain.

 Another reason of a new palace foundation may have been to symbolize a break between the new dynasty and former king Taksin, who was assassinated.
 Taksin's wooden palace building in Thonburi, Derm Palace, who was in direct neighbourhood to Wat Arun, was situated in a way which didn't allow further expansion.

 The outer canal, nowadays Bang Lamphu and Ong Ang Canal, was dug out in 1785 by thousands of Laotion prisoners of war.
 The canal was paralleled by a high brick wall, which does not exist anymore.
-Among the last remains of it is Phra Sumen Fortress.
+The last remains of it are Phra Sumen Fortress and Fort Mahakan.

 The Grand Royal Palace of Bangkok